NathaliaBomtemp/backend-cypress/README.md

 ## Integrated Backend Tests - Cypress

-This project includes a test API automation model, using Cypress + JavaScript as technology.
+This project it's a test API automation model, using Cypress + JavaScript as technology.

 ### Running the project